- Find a Trail

 This trail does not have any events yet.

 When envisioning a canal towpath trail, most people probably picture a path surfaced with crushed stone where mules once led barges up an adjacent...

-The name Pufferbelly comes from the historic nickname for a steam locomotive.
-This rail-trail stretches a total of 2.25 miles.
-There is a 1.25 mile...
+The name Pufferbelly comes from the historical nickname for a steam locomotive.
+As of 2018, the rail-trail stretches 4.9 miles.
+The north end of the...

 The Decatur Greenway is an extensive collection of trails linking parks and other amenities on the eastern side of Decatur, Indiana.
 Begin your...